-SNAPSHOTS | GRADUATION AND BEYOND
+Snapshots | GRADUATION AND BEYOND

+REFLECTION 10 MINUTES

-Reflection (10 minutes) Purpose: Help your child remember the best of the past to prepare for a bright future.
+OBJECTIVE: Help your child remember the best of the past to prepare for a bright future.

 Sit down with your child and reflect on his or her experiences from kindergarten all the way to today.
 What were some of his or her proudest moments?
 Toughest challenges?
 Biggest surprises?
 What is he or she most excited about moving forward?
 Does he or she have a particular piece of writing, a project, or artwork that he or she would like kept safe?
 If he or she could offer advice to a past version of himself or herself, what would your child say?
 While asking these questions, record your child's responses (either with pen and paper or with audio recording)-it could prove to be a worthwhile memento.

+POSSIBLE CAREER PATH

+ONE DAY

-Possible Career Path (60+ minutes) Purpose: Share a day of community service with your child to explore a possible career path.
-Together with your child, plan to do some community service (some ideas could include a food bank, animal shelter, park conservancy, legal aid center).
+OBJECTIVE: Share a day of community service with your child to explore a possible career path.

+Together with your child, plan a day of community service (some ideas could include a food bank, animal shelter, park conservancy, legal aid center).
 After the volunteer activity has concluded, discuss the experience with your child.
 Ask if the day has changed the way he or she looks at a given issue.
 If your child was enthusiastic about the community service, discuss ways that the one day of volunteering could turn into an internship, a part-time job, and possibly a career path.

+FIRST IMPRESSIONS

-First Impressions (10 minutes) Purpose: Help your child develop skills for a successful job interview.
+OBJECTIVE: Help your child develop skills for a successful job interview.

 Before your child interviews for an internship or part-time job, share that although we shouldn't "judge a book by its cover," first impressions still are important.
 In the work world, it is often the case that the first interaction between two people begins with an introduction and a handshake.
 It is important not only to speak clearly when you introduce yourself and to make eye contact but also to have a firm (but not too firm) "web-to-web" handshake.
 Practice the proper handshake and eye contact with your child.
 Stress too the importance of good hygiene and proper attire for the workplace.

+YOUR RESUME 30 MINUTES

-Purpose: Work with your child to develop an age-appropriate resume.
+OBJECTIVE: Work with your child to develop an age-appropriate resume.